fabiojmendes/blog.juzam.pro/content/posts/2025-09-05/zaprag/index.md

 uv run main.py
 ```

-Once launched, type a question like “Is there any discussions of a ski trip?”
+Once launched, type a question like “Are there any discussions of a ski trip?”
-and the assistant retrieves relevant messages from your chats and answer
+The assistant retrieves relevant messages from your chats and answers grounded
-grounded on those snippets.
+in those snippets.

 ## Where to go from here